Central Americans pursue US dream despite Mexico crackdown

 “The laws are a little hard” in the U.S., he tells them.
 “They don’t receive you well.”

-And the journey itself is wrought with perils.
-“It’s not, grab your backpack and go,” Mendez warns.
+And the journey itself is fraught with perils.
+“It’s not, ‘Grab your backpack and go,'” Méndez warns.

 Two Honduran migrants told The Associated Press on Sunday that they were robbed by Mexican officials of the little cash they had while on a bridge between Guatemala and Mexico.
 The migrants jumped into the Suchiate River to flee from the officials, who they said confiscated their identification documents, beat them and asked them for bribes to pass into Mexico.